Hukbalahap: Post-war and rebellion

 In 1949, Hukbalahap members ambushed and murdered Aurora Quezon, Chairman of the Philippine Red Cross and widow of the Philippines' second president, Manuel L. Quezon, as she was en route to her hometown for the dedication of the Quezon Memorial Hospital.
 Several others were also killed, including her eldest daughter and son-in-law.
 This attack brought worldwide condemnation of the Huks, who claimed that the attack was done by "renegade" members.
 The continuing condemnation and new post-war causes of the movement prompted the Huk leaders to adopt a new name, the "Hukbong Mapagpalaya ng Bayan" or the "People's Liberation Army" in 1950.

 Public sympathies for the movement had been waning due to their postwar attacks.
 The Huks confiscated funds and property to sustain their movement and relied on small village organizers for political and material support.
 The Huk movement was mainly spread in the central provinces of Nueva Ecija, Pampanga, Tarlac, Bulacan, and in Nueva Vizcaya, Pangasinan, Laguna, Bataan, and Quezon.

 An important movement in the campaign against the Huks was the deployment of hunter-killer counter guerrilla special units.
 The "Nenita" unit (1946–1949) was the first of such special forces whose main mission was to eliminate the Huks.
 The Nenita force was commanded by Major Napoleon Valeriano.
 The Nenita terror tactics which were not only committed against dissidents but also towards law-abiding people sometimes helped the Huks gain supporters as a consequence.

 In July 1950, Major Valeriano assumed command of the elite 7th Battalion Combat Team (BCT) in Bulacan.
 The 7th BCT would develop a reputation toward employing a more comprehensive, more unconventional counterinsurgency strategy and reduced the random brutality against the civilian population.

+"Luis M. Taruc, head man of the Huk Guerrillas in the Philippines, who has often been reported dead by Philippine government intelligence, proves it isn't so by posing for a picture reading a Manila newspaper dated July 1.
+He is surrounded by members of his guerrilla band.
+July 12, 1950."